Events and Newsletters

 Students may not share supplies.

-Students will have assigned seats in classes, the lunch room, and the auditorium.
+Students may have assigned seats in classes, the lunch room, and the auditorium.

 Regular handwashing and hand sanitizing will be observed.